arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/datasheet/datasheet.md

   - **Nominal** data rates are: 20 Mbps for the RS-485 and 1 Mbps for the RS-232.
   - Selectable 250 kbps Slew Limiting.
-  - Integrated RS-485 120Ω differential cable termination, inactive for RS-232.
+  - Integrated RS-485 120 Ω differential cable termination, inactive for RS-232.
   - Integrated ESD protection.
   - A 500mA PTC resettable fuse protects the 24V output pin.